 'Sol' in Roman mythology is the 'Sungod'.
-'Solar' means
+Solar' means

 'related to the sun'.
 The family of the sun is, therefore, called the solar system.
-Write down as many words using the word solar on your own as you from some other language.
-Geography, for example, is an English word.
-It has its origin in Greek, which relates to the description of the earth.
-It is made of two Greek words, 'ge' meaning' 'earth' 'graphia' meaning 'writing'.
-Find out more about the earth.
+Write down as many words using the word solar on your own as you can.

 Word Origin